-To identify and protect a central part of the site as a local public park and faunal movement corridor.
+To identify, acquire, and protect a central part of the site as a local public park.

-- D17.15 Subdivision development is to provide public open space of a minimum area of 1.5 hectares in the centre of the site, as shown in Figure DAK. - D17.16 Subdivision development is to ensure that the crime prevention through environmental design (CPTED) principles are implemented during the design of paths that are not adjacent to a road.
+- D17.18 Subdivision development is to provide public open space of a minimum area of 1.5 hectares in the centre of the site, as shown in Figure DAK. - D17.19 Subdivision development is to ensure that the crime prevention through environmental design (CPTED) principles are implemented during the design of paths that are not adjacent to a road.
 This must include the provision of pedestrian lighting, clear sight lines, and universally accessible design features to promote safety and accessibility.